Nauvoo, City of Wine and Mormons

 "My father came to Nauvoo in 1912," he explains.
 "He was one of the very last of the German immigrants to come here.
 Came here poor as a church mouse and taught himself the cigar-making trade.
 Times in Nauvoo were pretty hard then, and a lot of businesses along the main street here were boarded up, as happens when a small town is in trouble.
 So whenever he could arrange his bills to allow it, my father would buy one of these places.
 Pretty soon he became the biggest property owner on the street."
 History, money, family, and civic duty are tied up in Elmer Kraus, and he does business on the assumption that it is impossible to advance the cause of one without advancing the causes of the rest.

 Kraus was one of the founders of the Nauvoo Grape Festival, for instance, and still sits on board of directors.
 Like most such celebrations it serves purposes that are as much commercial as social.
-Unlike many of them, however.
-Nauvoo's has intramural political significance.
-Many Illinoisans who have never heard of Joseph Smith have heard of the grape festival.
-The festival, in fact, is for non-Mormon Nauvoo what the City of Joseph pageant is for the Saints—a celebration of group past and an assertion of its present identity.
+Unlike many of them, however, Nauvoo's has intramural political significance.
+The festival is for non-Mormon Nauvoo what the City of Joseph pageant is for the Saints—a celebration of group past and an assertion of its present identity.
 Since the arrival of NRI in 1962, a few Nauvooites see the festival as a bulwark against what has been called "the Saintly steamroller."

 Publicly, Kraus is careful to credit each of the parties of his town's renaissance.
 In the early years of the NRI project he and Dr. Kimball tangled often, like two old bears who stumbled across each other in the same cranberry patch, and Kraus is more circumspect now.
 "They've done a beautiful job of it," he says of NRI.
 "They have helped beautify the place, and of course they made it for some a religious Mecca.
 They just want to do their own period, and I can understand that.
 Everyone to his own, I say.
 But sometimes people don't hear the rest of the story of Nauvoo.
 Nauvoo is not just a Mormon town, but a lot of our visitors think it is.
 I want people to learn about all aspects of our story."